-A volunteer run Community Shop, set up and led by residents of the village.
+A volunteer run Community Shop, set up, led by and now owned by residents of the village.
 The shop provides a range of foods and other household products, sourced from nearby farms or local producers wherever possible.

 Almondsbury is a pretty rural village on the northern outskirts of Bristol and is well served by an excellent school, an historic church, doctor and dentist surgeries, cricket and football grounds, a garden centre and two great pubs.
 The one thing that was missing was a local shop!